riscv/riscv-bitmanip/README.md

     $ make document

+The following command installs the prerequisites for building the specification PDF on Ubuntu:

+    $ sudo apt install clang texlive-latex-base texlive-latex-extra texlive-luatex make

 ## Issues or more information
 Please add an issue to this repository or email the normal bitmanip working group alias.